-Five new tenured/tenure-track faculty and will join the McKelvey School of Engineering for the 2021-2022 academic year, bringing the total number of faculty to 99 and further bolstering the school’s research and academic strengths.
+New tenured/tenure-track faculty will join the McKelvey School of Engineering for the 2021-2022 academic year, bringing the total number of faculty to 99 and further bolstering the school’s research and academic strengths.

 “We are excited to welcome these new faculty members to the McKelvey School of Engineering,” said Aaron F. Bobick, dean and the James M. McKelvey Professor.
-“We are adding Eric Corbett and Ian Bogost, who bring new areas of expertise to McKelvey Engineering as well as other new areas of research that will further strengthen our robust research and education for our students.”
+“We are adding Ian Bogost, who brings new areas of expertise to McKelvey Engineering as well as other new areas of research that will further strengthen our robust research and education for our students.”

 Christine M. O’Brien, assistant professor

 - PhD, Vanderbilt University, biomedical engineering, 2017

 - BS: University of Missouri, biological engineering, 2010

 Christine O’Brien joins McKelvey School of Engineering from Washington University School of Medicine, where she has been an instructor at the university’s Mallinckrodt Institute of Radiology since spring 2021.
 Previously, she was a postdoctoral research scholar in radiology, where she developed novel cancer imaging techniques in the lab of Samuel Achilefu, the Michel M. Ter-Pogossian Professor of Radiology and professor of medicine, of biomedical engineering and of biochemistry & molecular biophysics.
 During her postdoctoral research, she received a W.M.
 Keck Postdoctoral Fellowship to develop focal dynamic thermal imaging for point-of-care cancer detection, for which she built and tested a portable laser-stimulated thermal-imaging system in animal models and designed human trials.
 She plans to join McKelvey Engineering July 1, 2022.